 There are times that I didn’t want to be consoled when crying and I found it difficult to say to those in the house that “if you hear me crying, please don’t come into my room.”
 I knew that they were grieving too, they were being “strong” for me and holding my hands through this..
 I then devised alternative ways to cry.
 Truth be told, times, when I was held crying, were soothing and comforting, but I was tired of being comforted.

 I would go into the bathroom, open the tap and shower and spend long moments laying on the floor crying to let out deep soul quiet sobbing and at times I would cry into the pillow with my face pressed as far in to muffle the sound.
 Sooner or later, they found out!

 I knew that I suddenly wanted to walk.
 I am not sure why I went for the walk; maybe it was to pray, to be alone, to tire myself out, to reflect, to think, to cry as loud and as long as I could?
 To see her?
 Each time I went for a walk, I would wear the last piece of scarf and jacket that she wore, it made me feel closer to her.
 I went for the walk hoping that when I returned home, she would be home.

-I would always find new paths; I would certainly almost always get lost in some farm but somehow, I always made it back home.
+I would always find new paths; I would certainly almost always get lost in some farm or woodland but somehow, I always made it back home.